 New rock is always just over the next ridge, and all you need is a little imagination and some forestry maps, and you can find the next climbing area in California.

-The Sacramento Valley and northern Sierra foothills are a LARGE area.
-Ranging from Sonora Pass in the south, it reaches nearly to Chico in the north.
-Elevations range from near sea level in the valley itself, up to several thousand feet as the foothills rise towards the Sierra Nevada and Shasta Cascade ranges to the east.
+Gold Country describes the regions around route 49, which winds through the northern Sierra Nevada foothills (and into the higher mountains above), and connects many historic mid 19th century Gold Rush settlements.
+This a large area.
+Ranging from around Coursegold in the south, it reaches nearly the Downieville in the north.
+Elevations range from near sea level in the central valley itself, up to thousands of feet as the foothills rise towards the heart of the Sierra Nevada.

 Weather station 0.2 miles from here

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Gold Country:

 Gimme My Forty Sucka is the obvious crack that ascends the East face of the Hidden Boulder.
 It follows a slightly diagonal seam that starts about 6 feet off the ground and climbs through good lockers and edges with good feet if you spend the time to look for them.
 The rock is some of the most solid around so not much to worry about there but it's still a good way to scare yourself....[more]
 Browse More Classics in CA

 Great stone!
 Photo by Blitzo.

 Digger Pine aka Grey Pine.
 Photo by Blitzo.